xwshen51/engression/README.md

 # Engression

 Engression is a nonlinear regression methodology proposed in the paper "[*Engression: Extrapolation for Nonlinear Regression?*](https://arxiv.org/abs/2307.00835)" by Xinwei Shen and Nicolai Meinshausen (2023).
-This directory contains the Python implementation of engression.
+This repository contains the software implementations of engression in both R and Python.

 Consider targets $Y\in\mathbb{R}^k$ and predictors $X\in\mathbb{R}^d$; both variables can be univariate or multivariate.
 Engression can be used to
 * estimate the conditional mean $\mathbb{E}[Y|X=x]$ (as in least-squares regression),